davidmalcolm/texi2rst/output/gcc.rst

 version 6.0.0.
 The internals of the GNU compilers, including how to port them to new targets and some information about how to write front ends for new languages, are documented in a separate manual.
-TopIntroductiongccintGNU Compiler Collection (GCC) Internals.
+See :ref:`Introduction <top>`.

 .. toctree::